 Are you taking a cruise to Alaska?
 If so, then you probably already know that there is so much to do and see at every port of call.
-Regardless of where you are stopping on your Alaskan cruise, you will have a long list of Alaska cruise excursions to consider.
+Regardless of where you are visiting on your Alaskan cruise, you will have a long list of Alaska cruise excursions to consider.
 From the natural landscapes, to the wildlife, to the adventure, there is certainly something for everyone.
-So, grab you camera and binoculars, and get ready for an amazing journey.
-To help with your planning, we have picked our top 5 Alaska Cruise Excursions.
+To help with your cruise planning, we give you our picks for the Top Alaska Cruise Excursions.

 A Walk on Mendenhall Glacier in Juneau, Alaska

-The capital city of Juneau is located on the northern edge of the Inside Passage and is the third largest city in the state.
-Although it is not directly accessed by road, Juneau is a major tourist destination and a favorite cruise ship port of call.
-This city is known for its whale watching tours, salmon bakes, and glaciers to name a few.
+The capital city of Juneau is located on the northern edge of the Inside Passage.
+Although not directly accessible by road, Juneau is a major tourist destination and a favorite cruise ship port of call.
+Whale watching tours, salmon bakes, and glaciers are popular attractions in Juneau.

 During our 2014 cruise to Alaska, we had the pleasure of taking a helicopter tour with Temesco.
 Albeit a little pricey, we would definitely recommend this excursion to anyone.
 The aerial views are amazing and walking on a glacier is just priceless!
 During our return trip to Juneau a few years later, we opted to stay on land and visit the Mendenhall Glacier Visitor Center.